23 School Britannia

 I put in the next several years except one jobbing as a supply teacher with the Inner London Education Authority, the largest public education administration in the world.
 This gave me a very wide experience as I taught children from infants to lower secondary.
 The schools were mostly secularly administered while some had Anglican or Catholic affiliations.
 Not having a a contract meant I could fit in travel and study for my post graduate degree.

-As a circuit rider I worked in schools all over West and North West London sometimes for a day, sometimes for up to a year.
+As a circuit rider I worked in schools all over West and North West London at short notice- sometimes for a day, sometimes for up to a year.
 I moved on when I was all out of party tricks.
 As well I spent many hours in the old schoolyards, not just as a teacher but as a relieving school caretaker and an after school and holiday time play care assistant.
 I observed how children respond differently than adults to the same stimuli.

 What kind of school I worked in depended on what was available.